 How you respond to your child most of the time is what matters.
 Tell your child when they do something well.
 Your child loves you and wants to please you more than anything.
 Remember that you are the most important teacher your child will ever have.

 When your child expresses strong feelings, sometimes you might get almost as angry or upset as your child.
 You may not have as much patience as you would like.
 You might feel helpless and not know what to do, or you might feel that you can’t take your child’s crying or whining anymore.
 It isn’t easy being a parent.
 Try to tell yourself that the situation is not worth getting upset about or talk things over with a friend or another parent who has a child about the same age as yours.

 Before you respond, try to put yourself in your child’s place.
 Would you like to be yelled at in public or at home?
 If you are upset, does it help when you are teased?

 Written and copyrighted by the Infant Mental Health Promotion Team at the Hospital for Sick Children, http://www.sickkids.ca/imp.

 eMentalHealth.ca generously thanks the Infant Mental Health Promotion Team for permission to post this article.

-Information from this article is excerpted from the video, “A Simple Gift: Comforting Your Baby”.
-This program provides specific information about the development and importance of the infant's attachment relationship with parents in the first year of life, and shows how parents can respond so that their children learn to develop securely.
+Information from this article is excerpted from the video, “A Simple Gift: Comforting Your Baby.”
+This program provides specific information about the development and importance of the infant's attachment relationship with parents in the first year of life.
+It shows how parents can respond so that their children learn to develop securely.
 Suitable for parents from many cultures and backgrounds.